-The Budget Narrative and Budget Detail Worksheet should reflect the proposed project timeline of up to 12-months.
+The Budget Narrative and Budget Detail Worksheet should reflect the entire proposed project timeline of up to three years, in discrete 12-month increments.
+However, the SF-424 should only reflect the first 12-months funding requirement.
 The budget narrative should thoroughly and clearly describe every category of expense listed in the Budget Detail Worksheet.
 OJP expects proposed budgets to be complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
+Applicants should demonstrate in their budget narratives how they will maximize cost effectiveness of grant expenditures.
+Budget narratives should generally describe cost effectiveness in relation to potential alternatives and the goals of the project.
+For example, a budget narrative should detail why planned in-person meetings are necessary, or how technology and collaboration with outside organizations could be used to reduce costs, without compromising quality.